Published

 • examples and illustrative case studies;

-• summary boxes of key research studies and further reading.
+• summary boxes of major research studies and further reading.

 "This is a great, comprehensive and accessible introduction to prisons and punishment.
-I have no doubt it will be a popular text with those students of Penology, Criminology and Criminal Justice.
+I have no doubt it will be a popular text with students of penology, criminology and criminal justice.
 It deserves to be."
-James Treadwell, Professor of Criminology, Staffordshire University
+James Treadwell, Staffordshire University

-Rachel Vipond is Lecturer in Social Policy and Crime at the University of York.
+Rachel Vipond is Lecturer in Criminal Justice and Social Policy at the University of York.

 2. The Birth of the Prison